 10 Fresh Fall Salads for the Thanksgiving Table

-Sure, Thanksgiving might be mostly about the turkey, stuffing, and mashed potatoes.
-But that doesn’t mean that you should skip the greens: they’re a fresh counterpoint to all of the carb-heavy plates.
-And when you’ve got an exciting salad selection picked out, they won’t feel dutiful.
-You need something that’s light with interesting texture and color to stand up to all of the other healthy dishes.
-You also need something with a bit of structure that won’t wilt immediately, especially if you do Thanksgiving family style.
-Luckily, each of these ten options fits the bill.
-And, as an added bonus, each one is also make ahead.
-Take our Shaved Brussels Sprouts with Manchego and Almonds.
-You can assemble the entire dish the day ahead, and the Brussels won’t brown or turn soggy during the meal.
-Our Grilled Radicchio Salad with Goat Cheese, Thyme, and Grapes has a smoky component, a tangy component, a salty one, and a sweet one.
-It’s balanced and complex, and won’t be shoved to the far corner of the dinner table.
-Several of our other salads have sweet-tart components in them like apples, citrus segments, and pomegranate seeds.
-Think about it: these flavors are in cranberry sauce, too, and pair exceptionally well with roasted meat.
-You might just want to add some of these options to your regular weeknight dinner rotation.
+Luckily, each of these 10 options fits the bill.
+And, as an added bonus, each one is also make-ahead.
+Take our Shaved Brussels Sprouts with manchego and almonds–you can assemble the entire dish the day ahead, and the Brussels won’t brown or turn soggy during the meal.
+Our grilled radicchio salad with goat cheese, thyme, and grapes has smoky, tangy, salty, and sweet components.
+It’s balanced and complex and won’t be shoved to the far corner of the dinner table.
+Several of our other salads have sweet-tart elements in them like apples, citrus segments, and pomegranate seeds.
+Think about it: These flavors are in cranberry sauce, too, and pair exceptionally well with roasted meat.
+You might even be compelled to add some of these options to your regular weeknight dinner rotation.

 Grilled Radicchio Salad With Goat Cheese, Thyme, and Grapes